 - Travel agency situations

-Each of these focus on different functions and situations, but all have in common the general underlying feature of working with and interacting with the public in order to establish a particular result, whether it’s checking someone into a hotel, solving a problem, or helping someone to choose and book a holiday.
+Each of these focuses on different functions and situations, but all have in common the general underlying feature of working with and interacting with the public to establish a particular result, whether it's checking someone into a hotel, solving a problem, or helping someone to choose and book a holiday.

 They will involve a variety of media: not just face-to-face, but also telephone, email, websites, and printed information.
-In all instances the same core principles exist: service – function – register.
+The same core principles exist in all instances: service – function – register.

 How to use the material

-Remember that Hospitality and Tourism classrooms are usually bright lively places in which smiling professional providers meet pleasure-seeking tourists.
-Ideally you will have a flexible furniture arrangement to act out dialogues and role-plays, and walls will be decorated with colourful brochures and maps to make the learning environment an attractive and relevant place.
-Homework and coursework should also be practical and interesting, with real tasks rather than dry mechanical exercises.
+Remember that Hospitality and Tourism classrooms are usually bright, lively places in which smiling professional providers meet pleasure-seeking tourists.
+Ideally, you will have a flexible furniture arrangement to act out dialogues and role-plays, and walls will be decorated with colourful brochures and maps to make the learning environment attractive and relevant.
+Homework and coursework should be practical and interesting, with real-life tasks rather than dry mechanical exercises.
 Teaching (and learning) Hospitality and Tourism is fun!

 Teaching ESP has great rewards, but it also has challenges.
 Because of the nature of the subject, Hospitality and Tourism probably suffers less than other ESP subjects, but it is important to be aware of them – and how to deal with them.
 Here are some ideas:

-Mixed levels and abilities: The fact that the learners have the subject in common often overcomes this challenge, but you should know your students' strengths and weaknesses and mix them and group them accordingly.
+Mixed levels and abilities: The fact that the learners have the subject in common often overcomes this challenge, but you should know your students' strengths and weaknesses, mix them, and group them accordingly.

-Motivation: Some vocational learners can lack motivation in ‘English’ (particularly if they have not enjoyed their previous language learning experience).
-Keep the materials bright and interesting and focused on the subject and the students’ interests.
-Let the topic and the subject lead the language work, not the other way round.
+Motivation: Some vocational learners can lack motivation in 'English' (particularly if they have not enjoyed their previous language learning experience).
+Keep the materials bright, interesting, and focused on the subject and the students' interests.
+Let the topic and the subject lead the language work, not the other way around.

-In-work / Pre-work: If you have students who are working in Hospitality and Tourism already, then they will be able to bring relevant experiences to the classroom, and you can tailor delivery to their needs.
-For pre-work students you will need to set up contexts and situations very clearly, drawing on any experience they have of using hospitality services, but making sure they switch into the provider/professional role.
+In-work / Pre-work: If you have students working in Hospitality and Tourism already, they will be able to bring relevant experiences to the classroom, and you can tailor delivery to their needs.
+For pre-work students, you will need to set up contexts and situations very clearly, drawing on any experience they have of using hospitality services but making sure they switch to the provider/professional role.

-Teacher knowledge: Some ESP teachers worry that their knowledge of the subject will not be as good as that of their students.
-You need to stay one step ahead of the learner by reading up about topics and subjects.
-Get hold of a basic Vocational Course book (e.g. for GNVQ or A-level in the UK).
-However, it is also acceptable for you to tap into your learners’ knowledge and get them to explain concepts and procedures.
+Teacher knowledge: Some ESP teachers worry that their understanding of the subject will not be as good as that of their students.
+You need to stay one step ahead of the learner by reading about topics and subjects.
+However, it is also acceptable for you to tap into your learners' knowledge and get them to explain concepts and procedures.

-Above all remember to 'keep it real'.
-That way it will be fun for the teacher as well as benefiting the learner.
+Above all, remember to 'keep it real'.
+That way it will be fun for the teacher as well as benefit the learner.
 Enjoy!